ecmwf/anemoi-training/docs/user-guide/configuring.rst

 This will override the default model config with the transformer model.

 You can also override individual settings.
-For example, to change the learning rate from the default value of 0.625e-4 to 1e-3, you can use the following config:
+For example, to change the learning rate from the default value of 0.625e-4 to 1e-3, you can add the following to the config you're using:

 .. code:: yaml